-The BETA team provided the planning and design services for this multi-phased $22M capital project, but as well as recently completed the construction administration and onsite observation for the Phase I portion, or southern end of Water Street.
+BETA provided planning and design services for this multi-phased $22M capital project and recently completed the construction administration and onsite observation for the Phase I portion, or the southern end of Water Street.
 These safety improvements included a full roadway reconstruction, traffic calming features, utility upgrades, widened brick/exposed aggregate sidewalks, stone promenades and accent walls, decorative street lighting, traffic/pedestrian upgrades, controls, and extensive landscaping.
 The Brewster Garden pedestrian bridge was fully replaced with a prefabricated wooden footbridge with accenting stone pillars.

 Coordinating and maintaining a phased, but strict, construction schedule was essential for the Phase I activities.
-In addition, emphasis needed to be placed upon public safety for maintaining full access to local businesses, the waterfront and historical venues, and effectively managing the high and unpredictable volumes of pedestrian and vehicular traffic, throughout the work zone.
-All work was completed early December 2017, on-time and under budget, with full anticipation for the Town moving forward with their future phases.
+In addition, emphasis needed to be placed on public safety for maintaining full access to local businesses, the waterfront, and historical venues, and effectively managing the high and unpredictable volumes of pedestrian and vehicular traffic, throughout the work zone.
+All work was completed in early December 2017, on time and under budget, with full anticipation for the Town moving forward with its future phases.